The Investigator Intern Program, was implemented in 1994

 Who Should Apply:

-Have a valid driver's licence, automobile insurance, and good driving record;
+- Have a valid driver's license, automobile insurance, and good driving record;

 Prior to the beginning of the training period, applicants are interviewed by investigators.
 This allows both the investigator and the applicant to determine the suitability of the applicant to the demands and expectations of the Program.